 <value xsi:type="BL" value="true or false"/>

-Product characteristics
+Product & Device characteristics

-Product characteristics include a wide range of items including the scheduling symbol, the therapeutic class, pharmaceutical standard as well as all aspect of the appearance (color, score, shape, size, imprint code and image) as well as aspects such as the flavour, and the production quantity.
+Product & Device characteristics include a wide range of items including the scheduling symbol, the therapeutic class, pharmaceutical standard as well as all aspect of the appearance (color, score, shape, size, imprint code and image) as well as aspects such as the flavour, and the production quantity.
 All of this information is captured under <subjectOf> which is a child of <manufacturedProduct>.
 The example below illustrated the model:

 <subjectOf>